 Dog owners: Please remember to keep your dog(s) on a leash on the Rodak Trail, Albert Loop Trail and first mile of the Dew Mound and Iditarod Trail.
 Please be responsible trail users and pickup after your dogs.
 Bags are available at the trail head sign at the ERNC.

 For weather information at the Nature Center, visit: http://pafc.arh.noaa.gov/mesonet.php

-(and of course cold temperatures, it's currently 28 degrees at the Nature Center).
-Please keep in mind that once the snow starts accumulating,
+of road to the trail head is not maintained in the winter.
+Please keep in mind that once the snow starts accumulating, there

-there is no marked trail to follow.
-Additionally, the the Girdwood side of the trail is in some dangerous avalanche terrain, so thru-hiking
+is no marked trail to follow.
+Additionally, the the Girdwood side of the trail is in some dangerous avalanche terrain, so thru-hiking during

 (http://www.alyeskaresort.com/snow-report, measured at the Glacier Bowl Express Weather